 - 1. Completion of the Bonaventure Program and requirements for undergraduate degrees, p.
-7. - 2.
-The technological literacy requirement will be fulfilled by CIS 101 Introduction to Information Technology. - 3.
+7. - The technological literacy requirement will be fulfilled by CIS 101 Introduction to Information Technology. - 3.
 POL 200 (fulfills a general education requirement in the Social Sciences) - 4.
-Required support courses: SOC 230 and 6 credit hours of history. - 5.
+Required support courses: SOC 230 (or equivalent statistics course) and 6 credit hours of history. - 5.
 42 hours of Political Science courses at the 200-400 level distributed as follows: